flipt-io/demo-v2/README.md

 1. Book a hotel via webapp at <http://localhost:4000> (without instant-booking enabled)
 2. Open Admin Service at <http://localhost:8001/api/bookings?status=pending>
 3. View pending bookings from the hotel service
-4. Go to Flipt UI and configure `auto-approval` and `approval-tier` flags
+4. Go to Flipt UI and switch to the `admin` namespace using the namespace dropdown in the top navigation
+5. Configure `auto-approval` and `approval-tier` flags in the admin namespace
-5. Set approval rules based on booking value (e.g., auto-approve under $500)
+6. Set approval rules based on booking value (e.g., auto-approve under $500)
-6. Approve a booking via `POST /api/bookings/{id}/approve`
+7. Approve a booking via `POST /api/bookings/{id}/approve`
-7. Booking status is updated to "confirmed" with a confirmation number
+8. Booking status is updated to "confirmed" with a confirmation number
-8. View traces in Jaeger showing flag evaluation, approval flow, and PATCH update
+9. View traces in Jaeger showing flag evaluation, approval flow, and PATCH update
-9. Check the booking status via hotel service: `GET /api/bookings/{id}`
+10. Check the booking status via hotel service: `GET /api/bookings/{id}`

 ### Scenario 8: Multi-tier Approval Strategy

+1. Go to Flipt UI and switch to the `admin` namespace using the namespace dropdown in the top navigation
-1. In Flipt UI, configure `approval-tier` variant rules
+2. Configure `approval-tier` variant rules in the admin namespace
-2. Set segments: high-value bookings (>$1000) → VIP tier
+3. Set segments: high-value bookings (>$1000) → VIP tier
-3. Set segments: premium hotels → Premium tier
+4. Set segments: premium hotels → Premium tier
-4. Default bookings → Standard tier
+5. Default bookings → Standard tier
-5. Create bookings with different price points and hotels
+6. Create bookings with different price points and hotels
-6. Approve bookings via admin service to see tier assignment
+7. Approve bookings via admin service to see tier assignment
-7. Monitor in Prometheus: `admin_booking_approvals_total` by tier
+8. Monitor in Prometheus: `admin_booking_approvals_total` by tier
-8. Review traces in Jaeger to see how context affects tier evaluation
+9. Review traces in Jaeger to see how context affects tier evaluation

 ### Scenario 9: Automated Flag Validation with Gitea Actions